RomanoGameplay/Training-EDA/README.md

 # Training-EDA
-My some notebooks for training in EDA
+Some notebooks for EDA training.